 Koh Samui Sanctuary

 At Samui Elephant Sanctuary, you’ll be introduced to five adult elephants; Kham San, Sri Nin, San Kham, Nong Pech and Moloair (the two latest additions to the family) who have the run of 10 acres of forested land on their island haven.

+Choose ethical elephant tourism when you travel to Thailand.
 A visit to these places is guaranteed to move and inspire, leaving you with wonderful memories of the beauty and charm of these majestic animals.
-Ask your Elite Havens Concierge to make a reservation for an experience that – just like an elephant – you will never forget.
+Ask the Elite Concierge to make a reservation for an experience that – just like an elephant – you will never forget.

 For a wonderful holiday in Thailand, book one of our wonderful Elite Havens.
 The Elite Concierge team will be happy to arrange for private transfers and tickets to the sanctuary.
 Let them take care of the logistics so you can relax and enjoy the experience itself, with exclusive direct access to the sanctuary as soon as you arrive there.